robin7g/burnsbot/README.md

 I used OpenAI's GPT2 pre-trained models to create a poetry AI.
 In this case we try to make a  Robert Burns poet and all of this is done on an NVIDIA Jetson AGX Xavier

-The data used to train the AI model was derived from the **Poems and Songs of Robert Burns** found at the Project Gutenberg https://www.gutenberg.org/ebooks/author/583
+The data used to train the AI model was derived from the **Poems and Songs of Robert Burns** found at the Gutenberg Project https://www.gutenberg.org/ebooks/author/583

 This repository is to accompany a video I created about building a Poetry AI.
 This is the second generation Burns Bot.
 The first used much simpler RNN.
-This version is much beter at language generation.
+This version is much better at language generation.

 ## Watch the video here